Count of Monte Crypto: Accounting-based Defenses for Cross-Chain Bridges: Protecting Bridges

-We assume that the approver is able to independently verify the relayed transaction and the correct amount of tokens to be transferred.
-Under this assumption, the announce-then-execute model prevents any implementation bug in any existing bridge components, from step 2 (e.g., the bridge fails to compute the correct deposit amount) to step 8 (e.g., the bridge fails to verify the signature of a relayed transaction).
-Further, if the approver uses secure hardware (namely, HSMs) or a decentralized third-parties (e.g., with multisig), the model can provide additional protection against insider threats and key theft (e.g., up to the multisig threshold).
-Of course, if the bridge is the only approver, the model does not provide any additional protection against such insider threats or key theft attacks.
+We assume that the reporter can independently verify the relayed transaction and the correct amount of tokens to be transferred.
+Additionally, we assume the bridge always calls the reporter to verify the transaction before executing it.
+Under this assumption, the report-then-execute model prevents any implementation bug in any existing bridge components from step 2 (e.g., the bridge fails to compute the correct deposit amount) to step 8 (e.g., the bridge fails to verify the signature of a relayed transaction).
+Further, if the reporter uses secure hardware or a decentralized third-parties (e.g., with multisig), the model can provide additional protection against insider threats and key theft.

-The announce-then-execute model has a few advantages.
-First, it explicitly separates the verification and execution of the relayed transaction, thereby providing an opportunity to reject transactions that violate the balance invariant.
-In comparison, many bridges (e.g., Wormhole) couple the last two steps tightly --- the same function call performs both the verification and execution of the relayed transaction.
-As a result, if the verification step has a bug, it is not possible to stop violating transactions from being executed.